Maintenance of Credentials FAQ

 Will I lose my post nominals if I do not participate in the MOC program?

 Absolutely not.
-The attainment of Membership and Fellowship is an outstanding professional achievement.
-At no time will you lose your Membership or Fellowship post nominals, as long as you remain a financial member of the College.
+The attainment of Fellowship is an outstanding professional achievement.
+At no time will you lose your Fellowship post-nominals, as long as you remain a financial member of the College.
 However, you will be recorded as having an “inactive” MOC status on the College database.

 Will my participation in the MOC affect my specialist registration with the AVBC?